Turro75/MyMinUI/README.md

   - integrated tool to make a live boxart within the in game menu
   - improved multidisc roms support (added pbp multidisc files)
   - cheats support (taken from NextUI)
-  - extended debug HUD reporting fps rendered and generated, cpuload (per core), cpufreq, source img size and current resolution and orientation
+  - extended debug HUD reporting fps rendered and generated, cpuload (per core), cpufreq, cpu temperature, source img size and current resolution and orientation
   - auto rotate games according to rom
   - ability to map left analog stick as dpad and ABXY buttons as right analog stick
   - play as player X feature that allows impersonating p2,p3 and p4.